chineduisraele/fashionistablog-frontend/README.md

 ## About

-Fashionista Blog is a modern SEO-optimized and accessibility friendly fashion blog built on React Js framework and powered by Django backends and PostgreSQL database.
+Fashionista Blog is a modern SEO-optimized and accessibility friendly Progressive Web Application built on React Typescript framework and powered by Django backends and PostgreSQL database.

 ### Project goal